mattiadg/mattiadg.github.io/_pages/publications.md

 or <u><a href="{{ author.researchgate }}"> ResearchGate</a></u> profiles.

 Di Gangi, Mattia Antonino; Federico, Marcello.
+*Deep Neural Machine Translation with Weakly-Recurrent Units*
+Proceedings of the 21st Conference of the European Association of Machine Translation (EAMT),Alicante, Spain.
+2018 (To appear)

+Ataman, Duygu; Di Gangi, Mattia Antonino; Federico, Marcello.
+*Compositional Source Word Representations for Neural Machine Translation*
+Proceedings of the 21st Conference of the European Association of Machine Translation (EAMT),Alicante, Spain.
+2018 (To appear)

+Di Gangi, Mattia Antonino; Lo Bosco, Giosuè; and Rizzo, Riccardo
+*Deep Learning Architectures for prediction of nucleosome positioning from sequences data.*
+BMC-Bioinformatics (To appear)

+Di Gangi, Mattia Antonino; Federico, Marcello.
-*Monolingual Embeddings for Low Resourced Neural Machine Translation* Proceedings of IWSLT, Tokyo, Japan.
+*Monolingual Embeddings for Low Resourced Neural Machine Translation*
+Proceedings of IWSLT, Tokyo, Japan.
 2017

 Di Gangi, Mattia A; Federico, Marcello.